segmentio/segment-docs/src/connections/destinations/catalog/criteo-audiences/index.md

 9. Go to the **Settings** tab and **Enable** the destination.

-10. Go to your **Personas** space and click the **Audiences** tab.
+10. Select your space, and navigate to **Engage > Audiences**.
 Select the source audience that you want to send to your Criteo Audiences destination.

 11. Click **Add Destinations** and select the Criteo Audience destination you created.
 In the settings that appear on the right-hand side, toggle the **Send Track** option on and disable **Send Identify**.
 Click **Save**.

 Your Criteo destination is now ready to receive audiences, and your Persona audiences now reflect in your Criteo Advertiser dashboard.
 Be aware, it takes 12-24 hours for the number of identifiers to populate in Criteo's Management Center.

 > warning ""
-> **NOTE**: You can connect **ONE** personas audience to a single instance of Criteo Audience destination.
+> You can connect **ONE** Engage audience to a single instance of Criteo Audience destination.
 If you have multiple audiences, repeat the above process to create a new Criteo audience destination and connect the audience to new destination each time.

 {% include components/actions-fields.html %}